toaderflorin/florintoader/_posts/2017-08-31-symmetries.markdown

 ![image-title-here](/images/butterfly.png){:class="img-responsive"}

-And we can actually go further then energy and generalize this concept.
+And we can actually go further than energy and generalize this concept.
 In fact there is even a mathematical theorem called [Noether's theorem](https://en.wikipedia.org/wiki/Noether%27s_theorem) which says:

 *Every differentiable symmetry of the action of a physical system has a corresponding conservation law.*

 Let's see what that means.
-First of all, a symmetry refers to the property of an object to be *invariant under a transformation*.
+First of all, a symmetry refers to the propery of an object to be *invariant under a transformation*.
 One example of that would be a sphere: if you take any sphere and you rotate it by any number of degrees in any direction, it will look the same — that's what *invariant* means.
 And in our case, the action was rotation, but it can be something else like translation or reversing the direction of a spatial or time coordinate.
 The butterfly in the picture has *mirror symmetry*, meaning we can flip the direction of the y axis and it looks the same etc.

 ### A Primer On Gauge Symmetries ###